gStarhigh/pro2/README.md

 ---

 ## Bugs and fixes
 - Had a bug where the second last entered username would appear when the user had finished the game.
 This happened when I tried to save the username to the localstorage with a time and date stamp and then get that when the user had finished the game.
 I could not get it to work and reverted to a simpler way and saved the username to the localstorage without the time and date stamp.
 This solved the bug and it now works as expected.
+- When the user had finished a game and clicked the "play again" button, the score was not reset and would appear on the next playthrough.
+I solved this by resetting the score to 0 when the "play again" button was clicked.
 ---

 ## Commit history